The Approach

 The direction

-That same thinking sits at the centre of Sessions on the Green.
+That same way of thinking sits at the centre of Sessions on the Green.

 Restraint.
 Clarity.
 Intent.

 There’s no such thing as perfection — I’m well aware of that.
 But there is such a thing as moving closer to it.
 Refining.
 Adjusting.
 Listening again.
-Doing the work properly.
+Taking the time to do the work properly.

 What matters is the direction.

-As long as what’s being created is honest, considered, and as good as it can be at that moment — that’s enough.
-And then the next piece goes a little further.
+As long as what’s being created feels honest, considered, and as strong as it can be at that moment, then the process is working.

 What remains